Progress Report Guide

 How to Write a Progress Report

-A progress report helps teams communicate what has been completed, what is delayed, how actual progress compares with planned progress and what actions should happen next.
+A progress report helps teams communicate what has been completed, how actual progress compares with planned progress, what issues are affecting the project and what actions should happen next.

 Need to create one quickly?

-Use our Progress Report Generator to create structured project reports with planned progress, actual progress, issues and PDF export.
+Use the Progress Report Generator to create structured project reports with planned progress, actual progress, issues, live preview and PDF export.

 What is a progress report?

 A progress report is a structured document used to communicate the current status of a project, work package or operational plan.
-It usually includes planned progress, actual progress, completed activities, delays, risks and next steps.
+It helps stakeholders understand completed work, schedule performance, delays, risks and planned activities for the next reporting period.

 What should a progress report include?